-At Upwey South Primary School, all students receive 6 hours and 40 minutes of Specialist classes per fortnight.
+At Upwey South Primary School, all students participate in five specialist classes per week.

 Upwey South Primary School promotes the UDEC Japanese Language Program.
 In our Japanese program, our school, including our Japanese sister school (Mito Eiko Elementary School in Ibaraki Prefecture, Japan) and other schools in Japan, work together to promote language and cultural appreciation.
 All students (Foundation-Grade 6) participate in fortnightly Japanese lessons and are immersed in the language and the culture through the classroom instructions and communication within and outside of the classroom.